ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - real
      - -1 (negative: turn off the option, otherwise overwritten nfhout/nfhout_fh; 6 -1: output every 6 hoursr; 6 9: output history files at fh=6 and 9.
 Note: output_fh can only take 1032 characters)

-..
-COMMENT: Where options are listed (in addition to a default value), these should eventually be added to ConfigParameters chapter. restart_interval, nsout, output_fh

 :numref:`Table %s <ModelConfigParamsNotChanged>` shows the following parameters in ``model_configure`` that are not usually changed.